gorango/flowcraft/docs/guide/best-practices/debugging.md

 // Assume `nodeRegistry` and `myComplexGraph` are defined

-// Instantiate the builder WITH a logger const builder = new GraphBuilder(
+// Instantiate the builder WITH a logger to see the output const builder = new GraphBuilder(
 	nodeRegistry,
 	{ /* dependencies */ },
 	{ /* options */ },
-	new ConsoleLogger() // <-- This enables automatic logging )
+	new ConsoleLogger({ level: 'info' }) // <-- Ensure 'info' level is visible )

-// When you call .build(), the Mermaid graph will be logged to the console. const { flow } = builder.build(myComplexGraph)
+// Pass `true` to log the final graph. const { flow } = builder.build(myComplexGraph, true)
 ```

 **Example Log Output**:

-The builder will log a complete Mermaid diagram, which you can paste into any compatible renderer (like GitHub's markdown preview) to see the visual graph.
-This is invaluable for verifying complex wiring, fan-outs, and sub-workflow logic.
+The builder will log a complete Mermaid diagram.
+You can paste this into any compatible renderer to see the visual graph.

 ```
 [INFO] [GraphBuilder] Flattened Graph